pstackebrandt/ModernWeb/tasks/TASKS.md

 ## Notes
 - Update this file as tasks progress
-- Move completed tasks to the Completed section, sort them by subject/area.
+- Move completed tasks to the Completed section, sort them by subject/area
 - Include relevant issue numbers or references
+- Consider adding estimated effort/complexity for each task